Steven Kwan Preview, Player Props: Guardians vs. Angels

 Steven Kwan At The Plate

-- In 25.0% of his games this year, Kwan has had at least one RBI.
-He's picked up more than one in 6.6% and driven in three or more of his team's runs in three contests.
+- Kwan has picked up an RBI in 24.8% of his games this year, with more than one RBI in 6.6% of his games.
+He has also driven in three or more runs in three contests.

-- In 65 of 136 games this season, he has scored, and 12 of those games included multiple runs.
+- He has scored in 66 of 137 games this year, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.